rajeevkrS/Hospital-API/README.md

 2. After the checkup, create a Report
 * Patient Report will have the following fields:

-|──Created by doctor
+1. Created by doctor

-|
-|──Status - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine,
+2. Status - Can be either of: [Negative, Travelled-Quarantine, Symptoms-Quarantine, Positive-Admit]

-Positive-Admit]
-|
-|──Date
+3. Date

 Routes: